haskell/vscode-haskell/README.md

 ## Requirements

 - For standalone `.hs`/`.lhs` files, [ghc](https://www.haskell.org/ghc/) must be installed and on the PATH.
 The easiest way to install it is with [ghcup](https://www.haskell.org/ghcup/).
-- For Cabal based projects, [cabal-install](https://www.haskell.org/cabal/) must be installed and on the PATH.
+- For Cabal based projects, both ghc and [cabal-install](https://www.haskell.org/cabal/) must be installed and on the PATH.
 It can also be installed with [ghcup](https://www.haskell.org/ghcup/).
 - For Stack based projects, [stack](http://haskellstack.org) must be installed and on the PATH.

 ## Supported GHC versions